ksandrsis/task-3/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and you can yse 2 additional scripts
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and you can use 2 additional scripts

 ### `yarn format` to format you code
 ### `yarn lint` to lint you code